CuizhuoLu/628_Module_2/README.md

 # DATA
-BodyFat.csv is the initial dataset which contains 252 obervations
+BodyFat.csv is the initial dataset which contains 252 observations BodyFat_clean_data.csv is the clean data that we mainly use for the model which contains 248 observations